 Total time: 50 minutes.

 Sweet potato is always a joy to cook; you only need to bake it to experience its fluffy and soft inner.
-Instead of firing up your oven, sweet potatoes are also compatible with cooking in an air fryer.
+Instead of firing up your oven, sweet potatoes are also great vegetarian treats to make with an air fryer.
 Plus, consuming warm sweet potatoes is perfect for cold nights.

 Before tossing the potatoes directly into the air fryer, don’t forget to clean them first and rub a decent amount of oil.
 The sweet potatoes should be ready when the skin is crispy and has a golden brown color.